 IBAN

 Stands for International Bank Account Number.
-You must use an IBAN to make or receive payments across country borders in the European Union (EU), European Economic Areas (EEA) and Switzerland.
-You always use an IBAN in conjunction with a Bank Identifier Code (BIC).
+Use an IBAN to make or receive payments across country borders in the European Union (EU), European Economic Areas (EEA) and Switzerland.
+You always use an IBAN with a Bank Identifier Code (BIC).

 BIC/Swift

-The code is a standard identifier for banks and you should use it on all international payments.
+The code is a standard identifier for banks and you will use it on all international payments.

 Roll Number